 By the way, if you're in a hurry you can find all of these items in my Amazon storefront to make shopping fast and easy.

-Please, don't bring home your goat and then gather what you need.
 It's much better to buy the items that are necessary for your new animal's health and comfort first, and then introduce your goat to its new home, a home that's ready and waiting.

 Goat equipment vs. goat supplies